StassijnsSam/Formations/README.md

 ```
 ![](https://github.com/StassijnsSam/Formations/blob/main/GIFs/Draw.gif)

+This concludes the first part.
-Part 1 is now complete.
-We have a spline that can be drawn real time as long as you hold a button.
-Spline mesh components will be added one by one making the spline visible.
+At this point, we have a spline that can be drawn in real time as long as you hold a button and spline mesh components will be added one by one making the spline visible.

-Now we want to use this spline to create formations.
+Now we move on to the next part, where we want to use this spline to create formations.

 ## How to turn a spline into a formation?
 The basics of this question are very simple.